Spirent/iTest-assets/Libraries/DUTs/Community/di_alu/README.md

 Argument | Description
 ------------ | -------------
-interface | the value from which card number would be extracted svlan |
+interface | the value from which card number would be extracted<br>
+svlan |
 ### get_dhcp_state